Skip to main content

 Popular posts from this blog

-C program to Print the Digits of a Number in Words
+C Program to find the Transpose of a Matrix.

 C Program to find the sum of the elements of a 2-D array.